gonz4lex/gonz4lex-website-archive/content/pages/about.md

 I consider myself proficient in Microsoft Excel and the full Office suite.
 I am also self educated in IT programming languages such as SQL Server (including a Microsoft certificate), as well as R, Python, MDX, and JavaScript.

-I speak around 4 languages: native Spanish and Catalan, proficient English with C2 level of the European Reference Language Framework, very basic French and self-taught elementary Japanese. はじめまして！！
+I speak around 4 languages: native Spanish and Catalan, proficient English with C2 level of the European Reference Language Framework, and very basic French.

 [^1]: Joaquín Alegre, Llorenç Pou, (2016) "Consumption, unemployment and the Great Recession: Does it matter who is unemployed and for how long?", International Journal of Manpower, Vol. 37 Issue: 4, pp.724-743, https://doi.org/10.1108/IJM-04-2015-0067